Commercial Sublease Agreement: Everything You Need to Know

 If the lease does not state if space can be sublet or not, consent can be obtained from the property manager or landlord for a consent to sublease form.
 This shows that the person got the landlord's permission to sublet the space.

 If you need help with a commercial sublease agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.